 It was also the first time we realised that the bassinet did not come automatically with an infant ticket.
 We thought we would get this seat on both legs we flew with them KUL to MEL, but instead, they allocated us seats further towards the back with an empty seat next to me for the lap infant.
 This was an absolute blessing in disguise and became our new favourite place to sit when travelling with lap infants.
 See this post for more on our favourite seating strategies.

-Whilst unfortunately they have had 2 of the worst aviation disasters of the last decade with the disappearance with Flight 370 in early 2014, followed only 5 months later by the shooting down of Flight 17 over the Ukraine, they were previously considered one of the safest airlines in the industry.
+Whilst, unfortunately, they have had two of the worst aviation disasters of the last decade with the disappearance with Flight 370 in early 2014, followed only 5 months later by the shooting down of Flight 17 over the Ukraine, they were previously considered one of the safest airlines in the industry.
 Financial woes have plagued them for over a decade, however, with the introduction of several very successful low-cost carriers in the region and there’s always an underlying concern if that will impact on price and service.

 It’s not Singapore Airlines, but it’s not half bad.
 Pleasant, hospitable, nice airport we would certainly fly with them again – much better prepared!